awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-howitworks.md

 + **Full network stack for game client/server interaction\.** Realtime Servers makes use of TCP and UDP channels for messaging\.
 You can also opt to use built\-in server authentication and data packet encryption by enabling GameLift\-generated TLS certificates\.
 + **Core game server functionality\.** A Realtime server starts \(and stops\) game sessions, manages game and match data, and accepts client connections\.
 The game server maintains a synchronized game session state by receiving game state information from each client and relaying it to other clients in the game session\.
 + **Integrated with the GameLift service\.** A Realtime server is set up to communicate with the GameLift service, which triggers the Realtime server to start game sessions, validate players when they connect, and collects player connection status and game health state from the game server\.
 In contrast, this functionality must be implemented in a custom game server\.
 + **Customizable server logic\.** You can configure your Realtime servers and customize them with server\-side game logic as best fits your game\.
 Alternatively, provide a minimal configuration and to use them as simple relay servers\.
-Learn more about [Customizing a Realtime Server](#realtime-howitworks-scripts)\.
+Learn more about [Customizing a Realtime server](#realtime-howitworks-scripts)\.
 + **Live updates to Realtime configurations and server logic\.** Update your Realtime server configuration at any time\.
 GameLift regularly checks for updated configuration scripts, so once you upload a new version, it is quickly deployed to your fleet and used with all new game sessions\.
 + **FlexMatch matchmaking\.** Game clients that use Realtime Servers can make use of all FlexMatch matchmaking features, including for large matches\.
 + **Flexible control of hosting resources\.** For games that are deployed with Realtime Servers, you can use all GameLift management features, including auto\-scaling, multi\-region queues, game session placement with FleetIQ, game session logging, and metrics\.
 You determine how your hosting resources are utilized\.
 + **Range of computing resource options\.** Realtime servers run on Linux\.
 You choose the type of computing hardware for your fleet and whether to use Spot or On\-Demand instances\.
 + **AWS reliability\.** As with all of GameLift, hosting resources with Realtime Servers bring the high level of quality, security, and reliability of AWS\.

 Set up Realtime servers by creating a fleet of hosting resources and providing a configuration script\.
-Learn more about creating Realtime servers and how to prepare your game client in [Get Started with Realtime Servers](realtime-plan.md)\.
+Learn more about creating Realtime servers and how to prepare your game client in [Get started with Realtime Servers](realtime-plan.md)\.

-## Choosing Realtime Servers for Your Game<a name="realtime-howitworks-gametype"></a>
+## Choosing Realtime Servers for your game<a name="realtime-howitworks-gametype"></a>

 Choosing Realtime Servers instead of building a custom game server primarily comes down to your game's need for server complexity\.
 Unless your game needs complicated server\-side game logic, split\-second computations for gameplay physics, or other custom capabilities, Realtime Servers may be the better solution for your game\.
 Games that use Realtime Servers to best effect include lighter weight games or games that manage a higher percentage of the computational work on the game client\.
 Examples include messaging games, turn\-based strategy games, and many types of mobile games\.
 Realtime Servers, coupled with the use of FleetIQ, provides effective tools to minimize player latency suitable for nearly all game types\.

-## Key Components<a name="realtime-howitworks-components"></a>
+## Key components<a name="realtime-howitworks-components"></a>

 When working with Realtime Servers, you work with the following components\.
-Learn more about these components and how they work together in [Game Architecture with Realtime Servers](realtime-architecture.md)\.
+Learn more about these components and how they work together in [Game architecture with Realtime Servers](realtime-architecture.md)\.
 + A **Realtime server** provides client/server networking for your game\.
 It starts game sessions when triggered by the GameLift service, requests validation for players when they connect, and reports back on the status player connections and game health\.
 The server relays game state data between all connected players, and executes custom game logic if provided\.
 + A **game client** is your game's software running on a player's device\.
 The game client \(through a client service\) makes requests to the GameLift service to find game sessions to join or to start new ones, and connects to a Realtime server to participate in a game\.
 Once connected, a game client can send and receive data, through the Realtime server, with other players in the game\.
 + A **Realtime script** provides configuration settings and optional custom game logic for your game\.
 The script may contain minimal configuration settings or have more complex game logic\.
 The Realtime script is deployed along with the Realtime server when starting up new hosting resources\.
 Scripts are written in Node\.js\-based JavaScript\.
 + The **GameLift service** manages the computing resources needed to host your Realtime servers and makes it possible for players to connect to games\.
 It regulates the number of resources for player demand, handles player join requests by finding and reserving player slots in active game sessions, triggers Realtime servers to start game sessions, and validates players when they connect to a game server\.
 The service also collects metrics on Realtime server health and player usage\.
 + A **game session** is an instance of your game, run on a Realtime server\.
 Players connect to a game session to play the game and interact with the other players\.

-## How Realtime Servers Manages Game Sessions<a name="realtime-howitworks-servers"></a>
+## How Realtime Servers manages game sessions<a name="realtime-howitworks-servers"></a>

 GameLift manages game sessions with Realtime Servers in the same way that it handles game sessions with fully custom game servers\.
 Players, using a game client, send requests to create new game sessions or to find and join existing game sessions\.
 Most methods for creating game sessions, including game session placement and FlexMatch matchmaking, are available with Realtime Servers \(match backfill is not yet available\)\.